gaborbernat/bernat-tech/content/posts/type-hints/index.md

 TypeError: magic() missing 1 required positional argument: 'b'
 ```

 The reason being that `B` is a subtype of `A`.
-Therefore it can go into a container of `A` types (because it extends it,
+Therefore it can go into a container of `A` types (because it extends it
-so it can do more than `A`).
-However the class method definition for `B` breaks this contract, it can no longer call
+to do more than `A`).
+However, the class method definition for `B` breaks this contract, it can no longer call magic
-magic with just one argument.
-Moreover, the type linter would fail to point out just this:
+with just one argument.
+Moreover, the type linter would fail to point out only this:

 ```bash
 test.py:9: error: Signature of "magic" incompatible with supertype "A"